 Most clinics will expect you to pack these basics:

 Make sure to check paperwork for any restrictions on device usage (not all clinics allow this), internet access, and visits from family.

 Do you have transport to the clinic organised?
 Making sure of this will help avoid any potential extra charges levied for late arrival.

 Take a well-deserved rest, as the road to recovery opens up before you.

 Thanks so much for reading our buyer's guide.

-Our clinical team are ready to help you start the journey.
+Our clinic team are ready to help you get started.

-Are you ready for recovery?
+Are you ready?

 We'll help get things moving.
 Ring us direct, on 01603 513 091.